pgpbpadilla/pgpbpadilla.github.io/_drafts/boostrapping-an-infrastructure.liquid.md

 - regular use of ad-hoc changes creates more labor, labor means cost
 - ad-hoc changes generate drift
 - iac allows linearly growing team to manage exponentially growing infrastructures, reduction of labor means reduction of cost

+#### Software Defined XXX

+- software is increasingly being used to do more things, including the creation of virtualized infra components
+- it's cheaper, faster to evolve, automate, etc

+#### Automation

-## Code is Automation
+##### Code is Automation

 - encoding desired state/behaviour is a form of automation
 - automatation enables to execute tasks in a repeatable manner, reducing human effort